microsoft/Data-Science-For-Beginners/2-Working-With-Data/05-relational-databases/README.md

 | 2       | Atlanta  | United States |
 | 3       | Auckland | New Zealand   |

-> [NOTE] You will notice we use the terms "id" and "primary key" interchangeably during this lesson.
+> ✅ You will notice we use the terms "id" and "primary key" interchangeably during this lesson.
 The concepts here apply to DataFrames, which you will explore later.
 DataFrames don't use the terminology of "primary key", however you will notice they behave much in the same way.

 With our cities table created, let's store the rainfall.
 Rather than duplicating the full information about the city, we can use the id.
 We should also ensure the newly created table has an *id* column as well, as all tables should have an id or primary key.